-- Children know how to design a structure using a cube or cuboid shaped shell and can explain the user and purpose.
-For example: a gift box for a friend, a lunch box for them self. - Children know how to draw an annotated sketch of a shell structure and can label it with materials and strengthening solutions.
-Children can use a computer to design their net. - Children know how to make a prototype of a shell structure using paper to practise joining techniques and strengthening solutions (laminating, ribbing, corrugating) - Children know how to select from PVA glue, glue sticks and scissors to cut and join materials (card and cardboard).
-They can use card or paper straws to strengthen their structure. - Children know how to name a real shell structure The Shard, the O2 building. - Children know if their structure is suitable for the intended user and purpose.
-They can offer a way to improve their structure. - Children know how to strengthen a structure using ribbing, corrugating or laminating and explain what this means.
+- Children can design a structure using a cube or cuboid shaped shell and can explain the user and purpose. - Children can draw an annotated sketch of a shell structure and can label it with materials and strengthening solutions.
+Children can use a computer to design their net. - Children can make a prototype of a shell structure using paper to practise joining techniques and strengthening solutions (laminating, ribbing, corrugating) - Children can select from PVA glue, glue sticks and scissors to cut and join materials (card and cardboard).
+They can use card or paper straws to strengthen their structure. - Children can name a real shell structure The Shard, the O2 building. - Children can state if their structure is suitable for the intended user and purpose.
+They can offer a way to improve their structure. - Children can strengthen a structure using ribbing, corrugating or laminating and explain what this means.